Building out Your TAC-9 Receiver

 * If you feel any tightness or grinding when charging the weapon or you see any wear mark in the groove of the bolt that the ejector sits in then take a little of the top tip of the ejector with some sandpaper or a file.
 You arent going to hurt anything.
 We do not recommend a grinder.
 We are talking a hundredth of an inch or so... not very much is ever needed

 The Buffer and Buffer Spring

 Many build kits offer a 5 ounce buffer for the 9mm.
 This simply wont work unless the spring is upgraded.
 This is true for any 9mm lower build not just on our receiver.
 The top of the bolt will end up slamming into the back of the receiver causing over-travel and possible malfunctions.
 This is very similar to the common problem of over-gassing in the Ar-15.
 We recommend at least a 7 ounce buffer.
-If you are going suppressed, you WILL need heavier.
+If you are going suppressed or plan on shooting .40 cal, you WILL need heavier.
 The 9mm is a blow-back cycle of operations, which is why the bolt is counter weighted and the buffer/spring combo is so much heavier.

 I have no idea why companies are sending out 5 ounce buffers for 9mm builds.
 Every kit I see has over travel issues using one.

 Picture of the result of Bolt over travel..